Open shelving has transformed from a practical storage solution into one of the most sought-after design elements in modern homes.

 Monthly Maintenance Tasks:

-Dust brackets with microfiber cloth or soft brush
+- Dust brackets with a microfiber cloth or a soft brush

-Wipe down with slightly damp cloth for deeper cleaning
+- Wipe down with a slightly damp cloth for deeper cleaning

 Annual Inspection Protocol: